alecGraves/mniny-inception-net/README.md

 # Notable Results:

-Results gained after approx. 24 hours of training on a NVIDIA GTX 1060 GPU
+Results gained after approx. 24 hours of training on a NVIDIA GTX 1060 GPU.
+Some of these results are without ensembling.
+No data augmentation is used.

 --------------------------------------